 Innovation in e learning app development continues to grow.
 To remain competitive, businesses should align their products with user needs.
 The CEO of ePermitTest, decided to improve his existing software and requested e-learning app development services from Steelkiwi. ePermitTest is e-learning development software preparing teenagers in the US to take their driver’s permit test.
 Our client came to us with part of his project and asked us to make it better in terms of both the code and the user experience.

-We needed to enhance the website’s UI/UX by choosing a brighter color scheme and make the site’s tests and learning materials more entertaining.
-We also needed to create a mobile version in order to attract more users.
-The mobile version of the website would ensure that ePermitTest works on any device.
-The aim of these changes would be to increase the average time users spend on the website and to attract more people to the platform.
+We enhanced the website’s UI/UX by choosing a brighter color scheme and made the site’s tests and learning materials more entertaining.
+We also created a mobile version in order to attract more users.
+The mobile version of the website ensures that ePermitTest works on any device.
+All of our changes were meant to increase the average time users spend on the website and to attract more people to the platform.

 Out of 320 million people living in the US in 2015, 218 million were licensed drivers.
 Since more than two-thirds of the total population drives, passing the permit test is more of a necessity than a privilege in the US, making ePermitTest an invaluable tool for many people.

 What’s truly special about ePermitTest is that it’s aware of all the different traffic laws in different states and acknowledges that passing the permit test is more complicated in some states than in others.
 To account for these differences, ePermitTest offers tests and manuals specific to each state, some containing more in-depth explanations of particular difficulties.
 Close attention is paid to the differences in road signs and markings. ePermitTest is completely free, making it a great resource to help people learn the rules of the road and test their knowledge so they can pass the permit test and start driving their own vehicle.